MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ## Fedora

 > [!NOTE]
-> Fedora 28 is only supported in PowerShell Core 6.1 and newer.
+> Fedora 28 is only supported in PowerShell 6.1 and newer.

 > [!NOTE]
 > Fedora 29 and 30 are only supported in PowerShell 7.0 and newer.

 ### Installation via Package Repository (preferred) - Fedora 28, 29, and 30

-PowerShell Core for Linux is published to official Microsoft repositories for easy installation and updates.
+PowerShell for Linux is published to official Microsoft repositories for easy installation and updates.

 ```sh